kaecoutinho/Graph/README.md

 tempGraph.printInfo();
 ```

-As you could see, it's extremely easy to learn the library and use it.
+As you could see, it's extremely easy to learn how to use and manipulate the data structure.
 Also, it may be useful for academic projects and purposes.

 There's also a example file provided in the project folder called [_Test.java_](https://github.com/kaiky25/Graph/blob/master/Source%20Code/src/runtime/Test.java), check it out later on.